 While the University cannot prevent this activity, we are actively working alongside members of our network in the Higher Education Procurement Association (HEPA) to collectively approach this challenge.

-- The email address used by the sender is in a subtly different format.
-For example @plymouth-ac.co.uk, a legitimate University email address will end in @plymouth.ac.uk
+- the email address used by the sender is in a subtly different format, such as '@plymouth-ac.co.uk', or ‘@plymouthac.uk’.
+A legitimate University email address will end in @plymouth.ac.uk

-- Emails may include an attachment that is designed to look like a purchase order and may include a logo or other graphic and a signature.
+- emails may include an attachment that is designed to look like a purchase order and may include a logo or another graphic and a signature

 - the University procurement email does not engage in requesting quotes or sending purchase orders